MicrosoftDocs/Virtualization-Documentation/windowscontainers/about/when_containers.md

 ### Containers for Developers

 With containers, developers can build any app in any language using any libraries.
-These apps are completely portable and can run anywhere - colleagues’ computers, QA servers running in the cloud, and production data center VMs.
+These apps are completely portable and can run anywhere - colleaguesâ€™ computers, QA servers running in the cloud, and production data center VMs.

 Containers helps developers build and ship higher-quality applications, faster.

 ### Containers for Systems Administrators

-Systems administrators can use containers to provide standardized environments for their development, QA, and production teams, reducing “works on my machine” finger-pointing.
+Systems administrators can use containers to provide standardized environments for their development, QA, and production teams, reducing â€œworks on my machineâ€ finger-pointing.
 By using containers  systems administrators abstract away differences in OS installations and underlying infrastructure.

 Containers helps systems administrators deploy and run any app on any infrastructure, quickly and reliably. nd security